KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu/rgb_parade.rst

    :alt: RGB parade

-For more information, see `Granjow's blog <http://kdenlive.org/users/granjow/introducing-color-scopes-waveform-and-rgb-parade>`_ on the waveform and RGB Parade scopes.
+For more information, see :ref:`Granjow's blog <waveform_and_RGB_parade>` on the waveform and RGB Parade scopes.
 This blog gives some information on how to use the data provided by the RGB Parade to do color correction on video footage.

 The RGB Parade option in the View menu is somewhat different from the  :ref:`rgb_parade_MLT` in that :menuselection:`View --> RGB Parade` displays the histogram in the application whereas the **RGB Parade** effect writes the histogram into the video output file.